-- Microsoft, Windows, and Outlook are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries. - Intel and Pentium are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries. - All other trademarks identified herein are the property of their respective owners.
+- Microsoft and Outlook are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries. - The Bluetooth[®] word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by Panasonic Corporation is under license. - All other trademarks identified herein are the property of their respective owners.